 While death is inevitably a part of life, that truth doesn’t make it any easier to say goodbye to those who have died.
-We commemorate some of the notable Black folks who have died in 2020 is meant to pay homage to their contributions in life that will live on well after their deaths.

 Bruce Boynton, an important but often forgotten figure of the civil rights movement died from cancer on Nov.
 23 at the age of 83.
 While enrolled at Howard University during his final year of law school Boynton was arrested in Richmond, Virginia after he refused to exit a “whites-only” section of a bus station restaurant.
 Boynton, along with his then-attorney, Thurgood Marshall, would go on to spark a series of events that eventually overturned the Jim Crow laws across the country and inspired the Freedom Riders movement.

 “There is a sadness.
 His was a tremendous life well lived.
 We’re happy he’s no longer in pain but I’m also amazed at his fight and his strength and that he continued to fight and write even after the initial diagnosis of cancer,” his daughter Carver Boynton told AL.com.

 — The Martin Luther King, Jr. Center (@TheKingCenter) November 24, 2020

 David Dinkins made history in 1989 when he was elected the first Black mayor of New York City, beating out running mate Rudy Giuliani.
 The beloved and respected politician died Nov.
 23, at the age of 93, just one month after the death of his wife Joyce.
 Dinkins’ pivotal election marked the first and last time a Black person held the highest local office in the Big Apple.